La Cyclo 160 km

 Eyes bigger than legs?
 Latecomers will have the opportunity to branch off onto the 110km after Rochejean.

-The start of the course is the same as for the 110km, beginning with a demanding climb from Syam to Crans, which takes you to Cerniébaud and the Haute-Joux massif.
-After an initial ascent marked by the Col de Saint-Sorlin, a technical descent takes you to Mouthe, where the first refreshment station awaits.
+The start of the course is the same as that of the 110km, beginning with a demanding climb from Syam to Crans, which takes you to Cerniébaud and the Haute-Joux massif.
+After an initial ascent marked by the Col de Saint-Sorlin, a technical descent takes you through the Doubs to Mouthe, where the first refreshment station awaits.

-For the more experienced, the 160 km route offers an even more intense journey: cross the Val de Remoray, pass through Rochejean and the impressive Gorges du Fourperet, before climbing the Col de la République.
-A descent takes you to the second refreshment point at La Rivière-Drugeon.
-The route continues through the Maublin forest and the Col de Chalamont, before descending to the peat bogs and ponds of Frasne.
+For the more experienced, the 160 km route offers an even more intense journey: through the Val de Remoray, past Rochejean and the impressive Gorges du Fourperet, before reaching the ponds and lakes of the Rivière Drugeons, and the second refreshment point in Bulle.
+The route continues through the Maublin forest and the Col de Chalamont, before descending to the Frasne peat bogs.

 At Remoray, at km 60, the 11:45 a.m. time barrier will automatically turn you onto the 110 km.
 You'll then enter the Col du Lancier ascent as your main challenge, before rejoining the 70 km course at Mignovillard.